robrich/kubernetes-hands-on-workshop/04-A-bigger-site/start/README.md

 A bigger site
 =============

 Build a more real-world microservices app.
-I've provided a backend .net site, and a frontend node site.
+I've provided a backend .NET site, and a frontend Node.js site purely as an implimentation detail.

 Here's your challenge: build both `Dockerfile`s necessary to run these two sites.